Mark Free End of Cantilever Beam and its Impact on the Analysis & Design of Cantilever Beam

 Summary

 The examples above show the importance of marking cantilever beams correctly.
-This is to ensure the design & detailing of the cantilever beams is correct according to the chosen code.

 Cantilever beam are automatically marked as the beam is created.
 The cantilever mark should be checked and modified accordingly, if found to be wrong.

-At times, we have to run the analysis and then check the bending moment diagrams to determine which beams behaves like a cantilever.
+If unsure, we cam run the analysis and then check the bending moment diagrams to determine which beams behaves like a cantilever.
 After checking, if any beam has been wrongly marked, it should be manually rectified.
+If a beam cannot be marked as cantilever (due to another adjoining beam), then create a different joint for the cantilever end of the beam (as discussed above).

 • Related Articles